sebapersson/petab_sciml/docs/src/format.md

 PEtab SciML further extends the following standard PEtab files:

-1. [Mapping Table](@ref mapping_table): Extended to describe how neural network inputs and outputs map to PEtab variables.
+1. [Mapping Table](@ref mapping_table): Extended to describe how neural network inputs, outputs and parameters map to PEtab variables.
 2. [Parameters Table](@ref parameter_table): Extended to describe nominal values for network parameters.
 3. [Problem YAML File](@ref YAML_file): Extended to include a new SciML field for neural network models and (optionally) array or tensor formatted data.